Updated: December 9, 2022

 - Have a narrow range of pay and benefits in mind.
 Determine if any part of the pay structure will be commission-based.

-- Come up with specific traits, both technical and non-technical, that you’re hoping to find in a candidate.
+- Come up with specific technical and non-technical traits you hope to find in a candidate.

-- Always go back to the 3 Rs of job interviews: responsibility, requirements, and rewards.
+- Always return to the 3 Rs of job interviews: responsibility, requirements, and rewards.

 We cover more details on how to conduct a retail recruitment interview on a separate blog, but let’s look at a few basic concepts.